 The Shah dynasty consisted of the Rajput (Kshatriya) clansmen from North India which ruled Nepal, along with the Kathmandu valley, for 240 years.
 Eliminating the Newar kings of Kathmandu along with the major/minor patronages of other regions, the Shah were successful in assimilating the greater states and making it a nation which we recognized today as Nepal.

 The early monarchs of the Shah dynasty used Kathmandu Durbar Square for their own palace.
 Every major/minor royal events were organized in the very courtyard where the former glory of the Malla kings still illuminated.
 Multiple addition of temples and courtyards were carried out during the period.
+You can experience these while exploring Kathmandu valley.

 The Rana regime (1846-1951), the autocratic rule in Nepal, existed in between the Shah period.
 Acutely monopolizing the state powers and building national/international networks of likeminded bureaucrats, the Ranas’ were successful in ruling the nation for over 100 years.